juto-shogan/adidas-Analysis/README.md

 ## Overview

 This project provides a comprehensive analysis of Adidas sales data, aiming to extract key insights into sales performance across different dimensions such as retailers, product categories, regions, and time.
 It showcases a typical data analysis workflow, including data loading, cleaning, aggregation, and visualization using Python's Pandas, Matplotlib, and Plotly libraries.
-Furthermore, an interactive dashboard built with **Streamlit** (`app.py`) is included for dynamic exploration of the findings, allowing users to interact with visualizations and filter data in real-time.
-The core data processing and static visualizations are documented within a **Jupyter Notebook** (`main.ipynb`).
+Furthermore, an interactive dashboard built with **Streamlit** (`app.py`) is included for dynamic exploration of the findings, allowing users to interact with visualisations and filter data in real-time.
+The core data processing and static visualisations are documented within a **Jupyter Notebook** (`main.ipynb`).

 ## Key Questions / Objectives

-* Analyze total sales performance by different retailers, visualizing the contribution of each.
+* Analyze total sales performance by different retailers, visualising the contribution of each.
 * Understand sales trends over time by tracking monthly sales figures.
 * Examine the distribution of total sales and units sold across various states, using dual-axis charts for comparative insights.
 * Explore sales breakdown hierarchically by region and city using interactive treemaps, allowing drill-down into geographical sales performance.